USEPA/spworkshop.sfs24/README.md

 # Welcome!

-Welcome to the repository for the spatial data workshop at the 2023 R User Group Workshop.
+Welcome to the repository for the "Spatial Analysis and Statistical Modeling with R and `spmodel`" workshop at the 2024 Society for Freshwater Science Conference in Philadelphia, PA, USA.
+To view the workshop's accompanying workbook, [visit here](https://usepa.github.io/spatial.sfs2024/).
+To download the workshop's slides, [visit here](https://github.com/USEPA/spatial.sfs2024/blob/main/slides.html).

 ## Disclaimer